Information for Parents

 What changes can I make to my child’s diet?

 Provide three meals a day and in between meal snacks that are rich in calcium, iron and vitamin C. Good nutrition and hygiene can help reduce the amount of lead a child absorbs in their body.
 Prevent lead from mixing with food.
 Give your child healthy snacks.
-Back or broil foods, don’t fry.
+Bake or broil foods, don’t fry.
 Children with poor diets in calcium, iron and vitamin C are adversely affected by lead.

 How can improving hygiene make a difference?